 - The Camperdown program

-At Eastside we use the Lidcombe Program to treat children’s stuttering.
-All of our therapists are trained and experienced in this program.
+At Eastside Speech, our speech pathologists use the Lidcombe Program, Westmead Program and Oakville Program to treat children’s stuttering.
+All of our therapists are trained and experienced in these programs.

-Both the Lidcome and Camperdown programs were developed and are constantly being improved and refined by researchers at the Australian Stuttering Research Centre at the University of Sydney.
+All of the programs (Lidcombe, Westmead, Oakville and Camperdown programs) were developed and are constantly being improved and refined by researchers at the Australian Stuttering Research Centre at the University of Sydney.